Compiler directives

 #include "filename.fc";

 Files are automatically checked for multiple inclusions.
 By default, the compiler will ignore redundant inclusions if the same file is included more than once.
-A warning will be issued if the verbosity level is 2 or higher.
+A warning is issued when the verbosity level is set to 2 or higher.

 If an error occurs while parsing an included file, the compiler displays an inclusion stack, showing the locations of each file in the inclusion chain.